 What is CTE?

-According to the Boston University CTE Center, Chronic Traumatic Encephalopathy (CTE) is a degenerative brain disease found in athletes, military veterans, and others with a history of repetitive brain trauma.
+According to the Boston University CTE Center, Chronic Traumatic Encephalopathy (CTE) is a degenerative brain disease found in athletes, military Veterans, and others with a history of repetitive brain trauma.
 CTE is caused in part by repeated traumatic brain injuries, which include concussions and nonconcussive impacts.
 In CTE, experts believe a structural protein in neurons called tau misfolds and malfunctions, causes adjacent proteins to misfold, and sets off a chain reaction where this malfunctioning tau slowly spreads throughout the brain, killing brain cells.
 Right now, CTE can only be definitively diagnosed by autopsy after death.
 CTE has been diagnosed in people who died as young as 17, but symptoms do not generally begin appearing until years after the onset of head impacts.
 Most of what we have learned about CTE has come from the research of Dr. Ann McKee, director of the UNITE Brain Bank at Boston University.
 CLF co-founded the UNITE Brain Bank in 2008 and remains a collaborator on education and advocacy.
+In Canada, we also work with researchers at the Canadian Concussion Centre (CCC) and the Brain Health Imaging Centre at CAMH.

-Watch the video to learn more about CTE from Dr. McKee.
-You can support her research by clicking here.
+Watch the video to learn more about CTE from Dr. Gabor Kovacs, the lead pathologist for our partnership with the CCC.

 A brief history of CTE